LMilazzo/VACC-Nextflow-RNAseq-Tutorial/rnaSeaq_on_hpc_Tutorial.md

 **Disclaimer** -> For more information about the process used by this pipeline and why this pipeline is used see nf-core_rnaseq_Extra_info.md

-The goal at the end of this step is to add a json file to your scripts project directory that includes instuctions for nextflow to locate its input path (your sample sheet), output path (a new empty directory for results), fasta path (your fasta file path for the genome reference library), the gtf path (your gtf file pathfor the genome reference library), and finally the trimmer method you will be using to narrow down the data.
+The goal at the end of this step is to add a json file to your scripts project directory that includes instuctions for nextflow to locate its input path (your sample sheet), output path (a new empty directory for results), fasta path (your fasta file path for the reference genome), the gtf path (your gtf file path for the reference genome), and finally the trimmer method you will be using to narrow down the data.

 First follow this link to to the [nf-core/rnaseq site](https://nf-co.re/rnaseq/3.14.0/docs/usage) and Launch the most recent version displayed on the webpage.